Do I Need a Lawyer for an Uncontested Adoption?

-The definition of adoption is simple.
-It’s the “termination of a biological parent’s rights and establishing a parent-child relationship with another individual,” explains Jason C. Brown, a family law attorney at Barna, Guzy & Steffen in Minnesota.
+“Adoption is the termination of a biological parent’s rights in order to establish a parent-child relationship with another person,” explains Jason C. Brown, a family law attorney at Barna, Guzy & Steffen in Coon Rapids, Minnesota.

-The adoption process is “procedurally the same for any type of adoption,” says Brown.
-“They always start with a petition for adoption that outlines the underlying facts and why the individual seeks to adopt a child.
-From there, the relevant government agency will get involved and scrutinize to a certain extent the potential adoptive parents.”
+“Adoptions start with a petition for adoption that outlines the underlying facts and why the person seeks to adopt a child,” says Brown.
+“Then the relevant government agency gets involved to scrutinize the potential adoptive parents.”

 You Must Follow Your State’s Adoption Process

-While state adoption laws are similar in their general provisions, they can vary widely in specifics.
+State adoption laws are similar in their general provisions, but can vary widely in specifics.
 To adopt, you generally must:

 - File an adoption petition with the adoption court